Turkish aid group opposes dropping legal action over Israeli raid

 “We are warning the authorities against this clear violation of global law principles,” he told reporters.

-Israel is facing public and private prosecutions in Turkey over the deaths.
+Israel is facing public and private prosecutions in Turkey over the killings.
 Israel has previously dismissed the cases as “political theatre”.

 Turkey was once Israel’s closest regional ally, though their relationship had deteriorated before the raid.